ViktorijaMart/learning_php/README.md

 This repository is mainly kept for myself and is not intended to showcase my skills in PHP.

 Although, feel free to explore this folder.
-It is mostly written in Lithuanian (names of topics and exercises).